-At the time of this writing, the database is used to store the FileVault 2 disk encryption information and recovery keys.
+At the time of this writing, the database is used to store the FileVault 2 disk encryption information, recovery keys, and Mac unlock keys.
 Other security related data may be stored in the database in the future.

 The system administrator should backup the database regularly in order to ensure the data safety.